Privacy Settings

 Enjoy the ice palace with its sculptures, experience snow fun in the snow park in the summer and give in to temptation at the Lindt Chocolate Heaven.

-On the way back down, you can stop at Grindelwald and visit this Alpine village or else stop at Lauterbrunnen and visit the glacial Trummelbach Falls.
+On the way back down, you can stop at Grindelwald and visit this Alpine village or stop at Lauterbrunnen and visit another attraction of this region—the glacial Trummelbach Falls.

-Note: Kids under 4 years of age are not allowed to visit the falls.
+Note: Kids under four are not allowed to visit the falls.

-• Day 4: Interlaken – Montreux and Gstaad
+• Day 4: Interlaken – Gstaad and Montreux

 In the evening, proceed back to Interlaken (2.15 hours).